Marcin-Lach/javsc/README.md

 Features that I plan to deliver in Phase 1:

-Player will be controlling a character, that is running on a plane with set boundaries.
+✅ Player will be controlling a character, that is running on a plane.
+❌ Plane has set boundaries.
-Keyboard and PS4 Gamepad will be supported input devices.
+✅ Keyboard and PS4 Gamepad will be supported input devices.
-Camera will be following the player.
+✅ Camera will be following the player.
-There will be single type of enemy simply following player, trying to catch it.
+✅ There will be single type of enemy simply following player, trying to catch it.
-Enemies will be spawning at random locations on map in throughout the time of wave.
+✅ Enemies will be spawning at random locations on map in throughout the time of wave.
-Player will have melee and ranged weapon to choose from.
+❌ Player will have melee and ranged weapon to choose from.
-Defeating enemies will provide experience, which can be used to train the character.
+❌ Defeating enemies will provide experience, which can be used to train the character.
-Player will have to survive 2 waves in order to win the game.
+❌ Player will have to survive 2 waves in order to win the game.
-Publish built game somewhere (hopefully in GitHub Releases).
+❌ Publish built game somewhere (hopefully in GitHub Releases).

 #### Day 31 game status